ImperialCollegeLondon/M4P33/README.md

 I am following the lectures of Martin Orr.
 Many thanks to Martin for making his notes available to me.

+If you just want to browse at some of the code, [here is what we talked about in Lecture 1](https://github.com/ImperialCollegeLondon/M4P33/blob/master/src/affine_algebraic_set/union.lean).
+If you want to go further, and learn about how to formalise this kind of level of algebraic geometry yourself, you could consider installing the repository, following the instructions below.

 Kevin Buzzard

 ## Installation